-The number of vehicles equipped with run-flat-tire, especially in Europe, is increasing as automakers leave out spare tires to conserve resources and make more efficient use of space.
+The number of vehicles equipped with run-flat-tires, especially in Europe, is increasing as automakers leave out spare tires to conserve resources and make more efficient use of space.
 The self-supporting reinforced side structure of mainstream run-flat tires makes them heavier than normal tires and gives them a higher longitudinal spring constant.
 This makes it necessary to keep weight and rolling resistance down sufficiently for the decrease in CO2 emissions resulting from leaving out the spare tire to exceed the increase in those emissions from the use of run-flat tires.

-This situation is creating demand, particularly in Europe, for next-generation run-flat tires that place more emphasis on ride comfort, weight reduction and lower rolling resistance than current run-flat tires.
-Many European vehicles feature these next-generation tires.
+This situation is creating demand, particularly in Europe, for next-generation run-flat tires that place more emphasis than the current tires on ride comfort, weight reduction and lower rolling resistance, and are installed on many European vehicles.
 Such next-generation tires have been defined as extended mobility tires (EMTs), and ISO 16992, which standardizes performance and labeling requirements, was revised and published in August 2018.
-In addition, the revision of Regulations No. 30 and No. 64 in January 2020, legally recognized EMTs as radial tires.
+In addition, the revision of Regulations No. 30 and No. 64 in January 2020 legally recognized EMTs as radial tires.